 Vegan Christmas Cookies studded with pistachios, cranberries and can be made into festive raspberry linzer cookies!
 Easy and made with common pantry staples.

 These beautiful festive cookies can be enjoyed at home or brought to a end-of-year celebration!
-If you wrap them up or pop them in a reusable box, they make a thoughtful eco Christmas gift!
+If you wrap them up or pop them in a reusable box, they make great homemade eco Christmas treats in December or the holidays!

 Ingredients to make these vegan Christmas cookies